Harnessing the sun’s heat is the whole reason you built a greenhouse, right?

 There are many ways to plan, build, and maintain your greenhouse so that it collects the sun’s energy efficiently and stays warm through the night and even into winter.

-To be clear, most plants in many climates will not withstand the winter inside a greenhouse with some sort of “artificial” heating.
+To be clear, most plants in many climates will not withstand the winter inside a greenhouse without some sort of “artificial” heating.
 But that doesn’t mean you should just set up an electricity-guzzling space heater and call it quits!

 Use these techniques to create an efficiently heated greenhouse—then consider using more artificial heat if you need it.